-- by filing a case against Srishti, a minor. - (ii) Minor cannot bind parent or guardian: In the absence of authority, express or implied, a minor is not (II) Winor cannot one parent or guardian.
-In the debate capable of binding his parent or guardian, even for necessaries.
+- by filing a case against Srishti, a minor. - (ii) Minor cannot bind parent or guardian: In the absence of authority, express or implied, a minor is not capable of binding his parent or guardian, even for necessaries.
 The parents will be held liable only when the child is acting as an agent for parents.